-OKLA.
-CITY - Gabriela Meillon says contractor, Jeronimo Marquez, targeted her and others on Facebook.
+OKLAHOMA CITY - Gabriela Meillon said contractor Jeronimo Marquez targeted her and others on Facebook.

 “I gave him a thousand dollars,” she said.

-More than a dozen families, all Hispanic, say Marquez took their cash, but failed to deliver and install their storm shelters.
+More than a dozen families, all Latino, said Marquez took their cash but failed to deliver and install their storm shelters.

 Some of the families spent years saving up for a shelter.

-Mayra Jurado says the worst part is losing her peace of mind.
+Mayra Jurado said the worst part is losing her peace of mind.